-The fast-welding cycle (speed mode) enables faster work and prevents excessive cooling of the workpiece between the welding points.
-A faster welding cycle therefore results in a higher heat input into the workpiece.
+The fast welding cycle (speed mode) enables faster work and prevents excessive cooling of the workpiece between the welding points.
+A faster welding cycle therefore results in a higher heat input into the workpiece which is not always useful.

 6.2 Micro mode